What does it mean to have Low Muscle Tone?

 Activity ideas include:

 - Climbing Activities

-If you are interested in learning more about motor skills, I have uploaded lots of educational videos to My OT University, which you can access through this link.
+If you are interested in learning more about motor skills, I have uploaded lots of educational videos to my course, which you can access by clicking here.

 Hope you found it helpful,